 Tickets: Full price: € 16, Children 0-10 €13, Disabled €10

 If you’re planning to bring your family to Rome then visiting the Biopark Zoo is the perfect escape from seeing the historic sites.
-With over 1000 animals in the park and different events running throughout the year there’s always different activities for everyone. - #5 Watch a movie in the open air cinema -Casa Del Cinema
+With over 1000 animals in the park and different events running throughout the year there’s always different activities for everyone.

 Location: Largo Marcello Mastroianni, 1, 00197 Rome